 We hope this factsheet will help to answer your questions about the scan and prepare you for your appointment.
-If you have any questions, please contact the team using the details at the end of this factsheet.
+If you have any further questions, please contact a member of the team using the contact details at the end of this factsheet.
 If you are unsure why you need to have this scan, please speak to the doctor who referred you.